 Steven was a recipient of the Ray Wright prize in 2022, which is given to students in the Eastman jazz program who embody a spirit of artistry, dedication, versatility, and entrepreneurship.
 He has been blessed to study privately with world-class instructors, including Charles Pillow and Gary Versace at the Eastman School of Music, Greg Ward and Tom Walsh at Indiana University, and Ray Smith at Brigham Young University (BYU).

-During his first semester pursuing a Bachelor of Music degree in Woodwind Performance at Brigham Young University (BYU), Steven was a winner of the School of Music’s concerto competition.
-Additionally, he also played lead alto saxophone in BYU’s premier jazz band, Synthesis, for four consecutive years.
+As an undergraduate pursuing a Bachelor of Music degree in Woodwind Performance at BYU, Steven was a winner of the School of Music’s concerto competition during his first semester.
+Additionally, he played lead alto saxophone in BYU’s premier jazz band, Synthesis, for four consecutive years and was inducted into the Synthesis Hall of Fame.
 During that time, Synthesis won two Downbeat awards, performed at the annual Jazz Education Network (JEN) conference, and toured internationally in the Baltic states and the Caribbean.
 Steven also performed with BYU’s Wind Symphony in Australia and was a featured soloist with the group on a tour in Texas.

 Steven’s drive as an artist is to inspire his community.
+He is currently an adjunct instructor at Alfred University in Alfred, New York, where he teaches jazz history and directs various ensembles.
 Originally from Salt Lake City, Steven contributed to the Utah music scene by hosting a weekly jam session for local musicians, maintaining a teaching pool of private students, and performing in Caleb Chapman’s award-winning Soundhouse bands.
-He was an active participant in the studio of the renowned Utah saxophonist Dr. Ray Smith throughout his high school and undergraduate years.